Interstate 385

 Interstate 385 (I-385) is an auxiliary Interstate Highway located in the Upstate region of South Carolina.
-I-385 is a spur route of I-85.
-The highway provides a connection between Greenville and I-26 to the south, connecting Greenville to Columbia and Charleston.
+A spur route of I-85, the highway provides a freeway connection from Greenville to Columbia and Charleston via I-26.
 Around Greenville, the last several miles of I-385 forms the northeastern quadrant of a partial beltway around Greenville's southern suburbs along with I-185.